tuyet-le/my-learning-tracker/python/pcep-entry-level/module-3/lists.md

 ## Functions vs Methods

-A method is owned by the data it works for, while a function is owned by the whole code.
+A method is owned by the data it works for, while a function is owned by the whole code where it gets data, may create new data and (generally) produces a result.
 Some examples of methods owned by lists:

 - `list.append(value)` - the append method adds a new element to the end of an existing list